 In their natural environment, squirrels can be cute and amusing to watch.
-However when they invade residential homes, destroy landscaping, eat vegetation, or scare aware desirable birds, their antics quickly become less entertaining or cute.
+However, when they invade homes, destroy landscaping, eat vegetation, or scare aware desirable birds, their antics quickly become less entertaining or cute.
 While squirrels are not essentially dangerous in and of themselves, they can carry diseases.
 There are several simple remedies to help prevent squirrel damage, but success often requires persistence.

-In seeking to build nests, squirrels can damage homes and structures by chewing openings through siding and underneath eaves.
-They also may chew through unscreened chimneys and vents, and build nests in these areas.
-Once in this "nest," squirrels will continue to chew on insulation and wires, and like rodents, they can potentially cause fire.
+In seeking to build nests, squirrels can damage homes and structures by chewing openings through the siding and underneath eaves.
+They also may chew through unscreened chimneys and vents and build nests in these areas.
+Once in this "nest," these busy rodents often chew on insulation and wires, which can create a fire risk.
 Additionally, when squirrels run along utility power wires and cables, they can short out the transformers.
-Like rabbits, squirrels also can cause severe damage to landscaping and plants when they dig in lawns for nuts; chew the bark and twigs of trees and shrubbery; eat fruits and grains or planted bulbs and seeds and carry off mature nuts.

 Squirrels do not typically harm other animals that live among humans, but it is very common for squirrels to invade bird feeders, scaring off birds, taking the food, and damaging the feeders.
-To get to the food, a squirrel also may gnaw to create a larger opening and it may also gnaw on the perches.
+To get to the food, a squirrel also may gnaw to create a larger opening, and it may also gnaw on the perches.

 Squirrels can be excluded or discouraged from entering your home through physical methods:

 - Trim branches that touch the house or reach within 6 feet of any exterior portion of the house.

-- Prevent squirrels from traveling along utility lines by asking the company to place slit strips of plastic PVC pipe over the line.
+- Prevent squirrels from traveling along utility lines by asking the utility company to place pieces of PVC pipe over the line.
 The pipe will rotate if any animal tries to run across it.
-This should only be done by professionals.
+This should be done only by professionals.

 - Use petroleum jelly or specially made baffles on the poles of bird feeders, so squirrels cannot climb up.

-- If the feeder is suspended, place plastic pipe (similar to that noted above) on the rope or wire to keep squirrels from climbing down to the feeder.
+- If the feeder is suspended, place plastic pipe on the rope or wire to keep squirrels from climbing down to the feeder.

-- Ensure all feeders are at least six feet from the ground.
+- Ensure all feeders are at least 6 feet from the ground.

 - Purchase squirrel-resistant feeders, such as those that rotate when a squirrel's weight offsets its balance.

-- You may want to distract squirrels from the feeders by putting out food, such as corn, specifically for them.
-This should be placed at least eight feet away from any bird feeder.
+- Distract squirrels from the feeders by putting out food, such as corn, specifically for them.
+This should be placed at least 8 feet away from any bird feeder.

-- Fence in gardens with wire fencing of no more than one-inch mesh that is at least 30 inches high.
-For additional protection, extend the fencing six inches below ground then six inches outward to prevent burrowing.
-Prevent squirrels from climbing the fence by including an electrified strand a few inches above the ground and about three inches above the fence line.
+Another option is to erect wire fencing made of 1-inch mesh that is at least 30 inches high.
+For additional protection, extend the fencing 6 inches below ground, then 6 inches outward to prevent burrowing.
+If necessary, you can discourage climbing by including an electrified strand a few inches above the ground and about 3 inches above the fence line.

-- Place one-inch mesh wire over newly planted bulbs and cover with mulch.
-Nonfood bulbs can also be soaked in squirrel repellent prior to planting.
+To protect bulbs, place 1-inch wire mesh over newly planted bulbs, and cover it with mulch.
+Nonfood bulbs can also be soaked in squirrel repellent before planting.

-It may be time to call in a pest control professional to trap the squirrels, or you can attempt trapping and relocating them yourself.
-However, because of varying state and local laws on trap and release of wildlife, trapping is best conducted by a licensed professional.
+There are situations where it may be best to have a pest control professional trap the squirrels, or you can attempt trapping and relocating them yourself.
+However, because of varying state and local laws on trap and release of wildlife, trapping is typically is done by licensed professionals.